LHong168/Web-API-Project-Nestjs/README.md

 # Assumptions:

 - Database: The project assumes the use of a relational database management system (RDBMS) such as PostgreSQL, MySQL, or SQLite.
 TypeORM is utilized as the Object-Relational Mapper (ORM) for database interactions.
 - Frontend Development: This project focuses on the backend API development using NestJS.
-Integration with a frontend application is not included error handling for frontend responses from the API is not implemented.
 - Security: The project prioritizes essential security measures, including password hashing with bcrypt and JWT authentication.

 # Limitations:

-- Time Constraints: Due to time limitations and learning new framework technology, the project may not encompass all potential features or functionalities such as refresh token and handle authentication on frontend
+- Time Constraints: Due to time limitations and learning new framework technology, the project may not encompass all potential features or functionalities such as rdocumentation, refrash token and error handling on frontend
 - Testing Coverage: While the project encourages unit testing of services and controllers using Jest, the extent of testing coverage may vary.